spapas/feature-requests/README.md

 This is a simple Flask application with a small number of normal HTTP views.
-In my opinion there's no need for REST/ajax or anything fancy; the application can be implemented and have an excellent UX with good-old HTTO request/response views and almost no javascript.
+In my opinion there's no need for REST/ajax or anything fancy; the application can be implemented and have an excellent UX with good-old HTTP request/response views and almost no javascript.
 The only
 JS enhancements is the usage of cleave-js to help formatting the dates.
-I prefer it much more than a traditional approach (like f.e jquery-ui datepicker) because it seems much more intuitive and a quick and dirty trick that I've used to display the description of a feature request in a popup.
+I prefer it much more than a traditional approach (like f.e jquery-ui datepicker) because it seems much more intuitive and a quick and dirty trick that I've used to display the description of a feature request in a modal popup (more on this later).
 Beyond these, everything else is pure HTML.

 The application uses three main models:

-* FeatureRequest: This is the main model that the application is about.
-It contains the fields id (primary key), name, description (text field), client (foreign key to Client model), client priority (integer field, will be unique for each client's feature requests), target date (the desired date for this feature request) and product area (foreign key to the ProductArea model)
+* `FeatureRequest`: This is the main model that the application is about.
+It contains the fields `id` (primary key), `name`, `description` (text field), `client` (foreign key to Client model),
+  `client_priority` (integer field, will be unique for each client's feature requests), `target_date` (the desired date for this feature request) and `product_area` (foreign key to the `ProductArea` model)
-* Client: This is a simple model with a name that will be used to persist the clients that require the features
+* `Client`: This is a simple model with a name that will be used to persist the clients that require the features
-* ProductArea: Another simple model similar to Client, will persist the product areas of each feature request.
+* `ProductArea`: Another simple model similar to Client, will persist the product areas of each feature request.

 I've added the following Feature Request views:

-* A list view: This is the main page of the application; the user can see all the existing feature requests along with most of their info (actually all the info is there except the feature request description which is a bit too long for that).
-The feature requests are displayed in a page (with a missing pagination and sort funtionality) but at least there's proper filtering by various fields of the feature requests.
+* A list view (`/feature_requests/view/`): This is the main page of the application; the user can see all the existing feature requests along with most of their info (actually all the info is there except the feature request description which is a bit too long for that).
+The description can be seen in a modal if you click on the name of each feature requests.
+For displaying it in the modal I use a nice but Q+D trick (encode the description to JS compatible text to avoid XSS attacks and just dump it to the modal content using vanilla JS; it is very simple but gets the job done).
+  The feature requests are displayed in a table (with a missing pagination and sort funtionality) but at least there's proper filtering by various fields of the feature requests.
 There's even an `overdue` checkbox to filter by the feature requests that a past target date.
-* A create view: It displays a form for inserting a new feature request object to the database.
+* A create view (`/feature_requests/create/`): It displays a form for inserting a new feature request object to the database.
 The client and product area fields are selects that take their values from the corresponding mode values.
 The target date uses cleave.js to properly format the date.
 There's proper validation for all fields (i.e the